git-moss/DrivenByMoss-Documentation/OXI/OXIOne.md

 ### Note Sequencer Mode

+Press the **SEQUENCER (HOLD)** button twice to activate this mode.

 This mode works the same as the Drum 8 Sequencer Mode.
 The difference is that the rows do not represent the drum sounds but the notes of the selected scale.
 Root notes are drawn in the color of the track.
 Button combinations work the same except Mute.

 ### Poly Sequencer Mode

+Press the **SEQUENCER (HOLD)** button three times to activate this mode.

 Play a chord (= several notes) in the lower part then enable steps in the upper chord which will be filled with the played chord.
 Button combinations work the same as in note sequencer except that there is no ratcheting.

+### Raindrop sequencer

+Press the **SEQUENCER (HOLD)** button four times to activate this mode.

+This works best with a clip which 32 bars long.
+Only work on the 1st sequencer page.

+* The lowest row displays the playable notes in the active scale.
+* The row above a note starts a raindrop.
+The height defines the interval between the single notes.
+* If the raindrop reaches the bottom the note is played.
+* Use the sequencer setup (Y-DIV) to change the visible note range.

 ## Preferences Settings